Americano Coffee / Caffè Americano

 To achieve a Double Americano, use a double-shot of Espresso.
 You can also prepare the Americano by adding as much water as you like, which will create different strengths and, in turn, tastes (less water = more intensive; and visa versa).

-The first Americano coffee is known to have come from the battlefield of World War II.
+The first Americano coffee is thought to have come from the battlefield of World War II.
 American GIs in Europe tried to make a coffee similar to the one they were accustomed to by diluting it with hot water.
 Later on the coffee became popular in the US.

 Types of Coffee